-As you walk towards the stairs notice two things about them: the first is that they spiral anticlockwise.
-If this were a castle that would be very unusual,military spiral stairs being clockwise to favour right-handed swordsmen defending from above.
-Also suggested is many Dartmouth are older than they look, having modernised facades.
-The Royal Castle is a a good example.
+As you walk towards the stairs notice two things about them.
+The first is that they spiral anticlockwise.
+This is normal non-military practice.
+If this were a castle the stairs would rise clockwise to favour right-handed swordsmen defending from above.
 The second is that the central spine is an old ship’s mast.
-This reuse of timbers is common to all old buildings in Dartmouth.
-Another great example is The Cherub Inn.
+This reuse of timbers is common to all old buildings in Dartmouth; it once had extensive ship-building.

-For visitors with younger children there are more options.
+For visitors with younger children there are several possibilities.
 You can photograph them in the stocks or send them off with one of the many expertly-designed quizzes.
 In the Henley Study there are microscopes and other items that children are welcome to use.
 Or they can help open the drawers below the displays.

-The corridor to the right of the opening to the King’s Room has a giant golden key overhead at its end.
-This was the sign outside William Henley’s ironmonger shop and, appropriately here, is outside the Henley Study.
+The corridor has a giant golden key overhead towards its end.
+This was the sign outside William Henley’s ironmonger shop and here it is outside the Henley Study.
 On the left of the corridor are examples of woolwork pictures by sailors.
 Opposite on the right is a series of 16 embroidery panels, woven by ladies of the town, and depicting events associated with D-Day.
-The last item on this side is an extract from the Dartmouth and Brixham Chronicle of 2 March 1877 which says why Dartmouth was chosen for the new Naval College and, perhaps more revealingly, why the other places were not.
+The last item on this side is an extract from the Dartmouth and Brixham Chronicle of 2 March 1877 which says why Dartmouth was chosen for the new Naval College.
+Perhaps more revealingly, it states why the other ports were not.

 This tapestry of US troops and vehicles is just past the Guildhall, looking along Victoria Road towards the top of the town.

 Placed convenient for those about to go downstairs, there is the visitors’ book.
 Your entry and any comments are much welcomed.
 Comments on social media are also appreciated.
 Also convenient for visitors is a toilet, but this in on the upper floor landing.